 If a subscriber enrolls in continuation coverage, the subscriber is responsible for timely payment of premiums and applicable premium surcharges.
 If the monthly premium or applicable premium surcharge remains unpaid for 30 days, it will be considered delinquent.
-A subscriber is allowed a grace period of 30 days from the date the monthly premium or applicable premium surcharge becomes delinquent to pay the unpaid premium balance or surcharge.
-If the subscriber's premium balance or applicable premium surcharge remains unpaid for 60 days from the original due date, the subscriber's medical coverage (including enrolled dependents) will be terminated retroactive to the last day of the month for which the monthly premium and any applicable premium surcharge was paid.
+A subscriber is allowed a grace period of 30 days from the date the monthly premium or applicable premium surcharge becomes delinquent to pay the unpaid premium balance or applicable premium surcharge.
+If the subscriber is not eligible for the employer contribution and has premium balance or applicable premium surcharge remains unpaid for 60 days from the original due date, the subscriber's medical coverage (including enrolled dependents) will be terminated retroactive to the last day of the month for which the monthly premium and any applicable premium surcharge was paid.

 A school employee who needs the required forms for an enrollment or benefit change may contact their SEBB Organization.
 All other subscribers may contact the SEBB Program at the number on the back cover of this booklet.